Seven Partnerships to Strengthen Community Health Centers

-When we at the California Health Care Foundation (CHCF) talk about making health care work for low-income Californians, we understand that community health centers (CHCs) must be at the center of the conversation.
+When we at the California Health Care Foundation (CHCF) talk about making health care work for Californians with low incomes, we understand that community health centers (CHCs) must be at the center of the conversation.
 CHCs have been a cornerstone of the health care safety net since the 1960s.
-Today CHCs are the primary source of care for four million low-income Californians, which is why CHCF continues to invest in helping them deliver the best care possible.
+Today CHCs are the primary source of care for four million Californians with low incomes, which is why CHCF continues to invest in helping them deliver the best care possible.

 California’s CHCs have boldly embraced the transformation of primary care.
 Over the past decade, they’ve implemented care teams, deepened the engagement of patients in clinical care and organizational quality-improvement efforts, and integrated behavioral and physical health.
 Community health centers are improving their ability to manage population health, to provide care outside the medical office, and to address patients’ social needs.
 In addition to expanding care in these ways, CHCs have also begun experimenting with new value-based payment models.